 - There are 73 countries previously endemic for yaws that need to confirm the current status of the disease.

-Yaws forms part of a group of chronic bacterial infections caused by treponemes which include endemic syphilis (bejel) and pinta and are commonly known as endemic treponematoses.
-Yaws is the most common of these infections.
+Yaws forms part of a group of chronic bacterial infections commonly known as the endemic treponematoses.
+These diseases are caused by spiral bacteria of the genus Treponema, which also includes endemic syphilis (bejel) and pinta.
+Yaws is the most common of these three infections.

 Scope of the problem

 Of the 13 countries known to be currently endemic with yaws, 8 of them reported more than 46 000 cases in 2015.
 Further assessment is needed to ascertain endemicity in the 5 other countries.
 Recent estimates indicate that about 89 million people live in the 13 countries endemic for yaws (1).
 Out of the countries known to have been endemic in the 1950s, at least 73 need to be assessed to determine interruption of transmission so that WHO can take steps to certify them free of the disease as part of the global eradication process.

 In May 2016, WHO declared India free of yaws.
 Although Ecuador has reported no cases for several years, it has not yet been verified as free of yaws.

 Yaws initially presents as a papilloma teemed with bacteria.
 The papilloma is a typical presentation of yaws and clinical diagnosis is straightforward.
 Without treatment, the papilloma will ulcerate.
 The diagnosis of the ulcerative form is more challenging and requires serological confirmation.
 Papilloma and ulcers are very infectious and in the absence of treatment can quickly spread to others.
 Other clinical forms of yaws exist but they are not very infectious.